everx-labs/ever-appkit-js/README.md

 ```

 In the example above we demonstrated typical basic usage of the Account object.

 ### Sample source code
 Find the sample that demonstrates AppKit usage source code here
 https://github.com/tonlabs/sdk-samples/tree/master/demo/hello

 ## Subscribe for Changes

-Sometime it is required to monitor for events related to an account
+Sometimes it is required to listen for events related to an account
-in realtime manner.
+in realtime.

-It is easy: just call one of the subscribe method of an account instance.
+It is easy: just call one of the `subscribe` methods of an account instance.

-For example if we need to track all changes in the account state
+For example, if we need to track all changes in the account state
 on the blockchain we can use `subscribeAccount`:

 ```ts